date - Today is tomorrow's yesterday.

 Convert dates :

-Unix timestamp into date (source) :
+Unix timestamp to date :

-for unixTime in 1234567890 1500000000 1600000000 2000000000; do echo -e "UNIX time : $unixTime\t==>\tLOCAL TIME : $(date -d@$unixTime)"; done
+• for unixTime in 1234567890 1500000000 1600000000 2000000000; do echo -e "UNIX time : $unixTime\t==>\tLOCAL TIME : $(date -d @$unixTime)"; done

-UNIX time : 1234567890 ==> LOCAL TIME : Sat Feb 14 00:31:30 CET 2009
+UNIX time : 1234567890 ==> LOCAL TIME : Sat Feb 14 00:31:30 CET 2009 Central European Time

 UNIX time : 1500000000 ==> LOCAL TIME : Fri Jul 14 04:40:00 CEST 2017

-UNIX time : 1600000000 ==> LOCAL TIME : Sun Sep 13 14:26:40 CEST 2020
+UNIX time : 1600000000 ==> LOCAL TIME : Sun Sep 13 14:26:40 CEST 2020 Central European Summer Time, nothing's wrong with date

 UNIX time : 2000000000 ==> LOCAL TIME : Wed May 18 05:33:20 CEST 2033